bkemboi394/Perceptron-Neural-Network-for-gated-Booleans/README.md

 # Perceptron-Neural-Network

-Implements a Perceptron Neural Network that learns gated Booleans OR,XOR,AND, and NAND.
+Perceptron Neural Network Python code that learns gated Booleans OR,XOR,AND, and NAND